Bartosz95/Clinic---Distributed-Database/README.md

-# Clinic application
+# Medical Clinic Desktop Mananger

 ## Abstract
-Clinic system helps to manage your clinic.
+Medical Clinic Desktop Mananger is allication which helps to manage your clinics.
 You can work with a desktop user interface.
 The biggest advantage of this system is the fact that it works with distributed databases and has a great synchronised mechanism which manages your data between databases.
 It allows you to keep data and has access to a database even if one instance is not available.